aziontech/lib/packages/storage/README.md

 **Parameters:**

 - `name: string` - Name of the new bucket.
-- `edge_access: string` - Edge access configuration for the bucket.
+- `workloads_access: string` - Workloads Access configuration for the bucket.
 - `options?: AzionClientOptions` - Optional parameters for the request.

 **Returns:**